 Q. Since gluten is what helps give traditional wheat bread its chewiness and rise, it seems that flatbreads might be a more natural way to go when baking gluten-free.
 Can you provide any input?

-A. Since flatbreads don’t depend on yeast and rising the way most traditional loaf breads do, you are right, they are by nature more compatible with gluten-free baking.
+A. Since flatbreads don’t depend on yeast and rising the way most traditional loaf breads do, you are right, they are by nature more compatible with gluten-free baking as long as they are made from gluten-free grains.
 Flatbreads (and related crepes or savory pancakes) are traditionally consumed in many parts of the world.
 While some are made of wheat flour, many are made from gluten-free grains.
 Here are a few delicious options to investigate and try, whether in your own kitchen or when eating out.

 - Injere -a flatbread traditional of Ethiopia, made from teff flour.
 Be aware that Ethiopian restaurants in the U.S. often make injere with a combination of teff and wheat, so always confirm gluten-free status.